bsmg/beat-saber-community-wiki/faq.md

 ## How do I load plugins that aren't in the Mod Installer?

-After you have run the ModSaber Installer, you can then add/delete other mods in the following directory:
+You can then add/delete other mods in the following directory:

 `.dll` plugins go in the directory:
 |  |  |